markjnkim/es_mod/01-html/content/step-6-reach-out.md

  Let's start with the `iframe` and create the CSS rule that will give us some of the size dimensions.
 But wait, didn't we do that already in the markup with the attributes?

  We can use CSS to declare the height and width of the `iframe`.
-Please remove the inline styling that was declared in the `<iframe>` for the width and height since it is not best practice to have inline styling.
+Please remove the attributes that were declared in the `<iframe>` for the width and height.

 >**Pause**: What are a few reasons why inline styling is considered a bad practice?